Ashaxer/MuskEmpire-PC-AutoBuy/README.md

 1. Install the Resource Override extention on your browser ([Chrome](https://chromewebstore.google.com/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii))
 2. Open the extension settings and enter the following data:
 3. Tab URL: `*` From: `https://telegram.org/js/telegram-web-app.js` To: `https://ashaxer.github.io/MuskEmpire-PC-AutoBuy/telegram-web-app.js`
+(You can make all webapps playable by adding From: `*telegram-web-app.js*` To: `https://ashaxer.github.io/MuskEmpire-PC-AutoBuy/telegram-web-app.js`)
 ![Extension settings](settings.png)

 ## Changing User-Agent